kubeshop/botkube/examples/service-debugging/README.md

    @Botkube label pod {quote_pod_name} app=quote
    ```

    If you execute that command in the team channel, you will get an error.
-This is yet another BotKube feature, it allows you to define executor permissions per channel.
+This is yet another Botkube feature, it allows you to define executor permissions per channel.

 10. To be able to run the label command, you must switch to the admin channel.